What is Mohs Micrographic Surgery?

 What to Expect During Your Mohs Surgery Consultation

-Before your Mohs micrographic surgery, you will meet with fellowship-trained Mohs surgeon Dr. Greco to discuss your treatment and to establish a trusted and confident relationship, which is very important.
-During this first meeting, Dr. Greco will ensure that you have a comprehensive understanding of your skin cancer diagnosis.
+Before your Mohs surgery in Sarasota & Venice, FL, you will meet with fellowship-trained Mohs surgeon Dr. Greco to discuss your treatment and to establish a trusted and confident relationship, which is very important.
+Dr. Greco will ensure you comprehensively understand your skin cancer diagnosis during this first meeting.

-He will also go over your treatment options, including risks, benefits, and alternatives.
+He will also review your treatment options, including risks, benefits, and alternatives.
 He will explain in detail the Mohs micrographic surgery procedure, appropriate indications for the surgery, and reconstruction options once the skin cancer is removed.
 He will also go over available techniques to help achieve imperceptible scarring.

 Preparing for Mohs Surgery

-• If you’re taking aspirin, NSAIDS, fish oil, vitamin E, gingko biloba, garlic, or other herbal supplements, please stop them 10 days prior to Mohs surgery unless another physician has advised otherwise.
+• If you&rsquo taking aspirin, NSAIDs, fish oil, vitamin E, ginkgo biloba, garlic, or other herbal supplements, please stop them ten days prior to Mohs surgery unless another physician has advised otherwise.

 • Shower before your appointment, but please don’t use cosmetics, lotion, makeup, or perfume.